Advancing Racial Equity In the Field of Philanthropy, Non-Profit, and Fundraising

 The supporter's contact information must be included in the letter, preferably on letterhead.

-Supporting documents must be attached at the time of submittal. ach file must be less than 10 MB and the total size of all attachments must be less than 15 MB.
+Supporting letters and documents must be attached at the time of submittal. ach file must be less than 10 MB and the total size of all attachments must be less than 15 MB.

 Conflict of Interest Disclosure

-Any perceived or real conflicts of interest should be reported and discussed with the Review Subommittee chair.
-This includes but is not limited to whether a review committee member is a relative, partner, program collaborate, funder, employee, former employer, or former consultant.
+Any perceived or real conflicts of interest should be reported and discussed with the Awards Review Subommittee chair.
+This includes but is not limited to whether a Review Subcommittee member is a relative, partner, program collaborate, funder, employee, former employer, or current or former consultant.
 Additionally, if a Review Subcommittee member is currently employed by the same employer or institution of one of the nominees, the Review Subcommittee chair should be made aware of the situation.
-The Subcommittee chair will inform committee members of these relationships.
+The Subcommittee chair will inform subcommittee members of these relationships.

 The relevant IRS forms for potential awardees will be sent to the email address submitted at the time of nomination.
-Potential awardees will be required to complete and sign and return the document no less than forty-five (45)days before the award presentation ceremony.
+The required forms must be completed, signed, and returned within three (3) days of date email was sent.

 Should a nominee not be selected in the initial year of submission, the nomination will be carried over and considered active for the next award cycle.
 Thus, a nomination will be considered at least twice.
 The award need not be made to count as an award cycle.